luca-domenichini/SmartIOT.Connector/README.md

       introduce `IAsyncDeviceDriver` and add support to autodiscover and run them
 - [ ] The proto files should be part of SmartIOT.Connector.Messages project
 - [ ] Build and push docker image with github workflow
-- [ ] Use ActivatorUtilities from DI container to create device factories instead of default constructor
 - [ ] Reduce memory allocation on read/write operations.
 The aim is to use the underlying byte[] as source or target directly, without further allocations.
   - [ ] use existing ReadOnlySpan aware methods on S7Net
   - [ ] introduce new method ReadOnlySpan aware on Snap7 and SnapModBus